100 top job interview questions—be prepared for the interview

 Will you face a few?
 Probably.

 Will you be well-served by being ready even if you're not asked these exact questions?
 Absolutely.
+How to be prepared for all manner of job interview questions begins here.

 Now start practicing: